Medal of Merit Class B

 Sergeant John LaBossiere

-For an arrest of an armed assault suspect in a congested downtown
+For an arrest of an armed assault suspect in a congested downtown area.

 July 24, 1995

-Officer Robed Fleming
+Officer Robert Fleming

 Officer Bradley Schultz